 Why: From a farm in the Kentish countryside to quaint Notting Hill, Farmacy aims to deliver exciting plant-focused dishes that tantalise with their eclectic mix of inspirations from pad Thai to garden green pesto to loaded mushroom tacos with frijoles and charred corn.
 This is clean eating done right, you won’t realise the food is free-from at all.
 The décor is just as classy and chic as the food, with hits of greens peeping out everywhere.

 Where: 74-76 Westbourne Grove, W2 5SH

-Why: A decades old establishment where vegans and veggies alike can rejoice in the variety of healthy dishes and stunning flavour combinations, Mildreds is the place to be.
+Why: A decades old establishment where vegans and veggies alike can rejoice in the variety of healthy dishes and stunning flavour combinations, Mildreds now has a number of different branches across London.
 With their Levantine-inspired “chicken” kebabs and Sri Lankan curries, the menu is wide-ranging and intriguing.
 The food is entirely plant-based but the chefs like to stretch the boundaries with the burgers, such as the plum teriyaki with kale and picked red onions.

 Why: Ardiciocca is all about great quality ingredients, selected from small producers and farms, and executing simplicity with integrity.
 This Italian trattoria and pizzeria is gluten-free too, avoiding additives and only using natural and traditional methods.
 The menu reflects the amount of effort that goes into making sure each dish is well-executed from primi to pizza.
 The pastas are homemade and include the likes of gnocchi with Genoese pesto.